Ultrafast molecular orbital tomography of a pentacene thin film using time-resolved momentum microscopy at a

-Fig.\,1\,(b) displays the normalized, angle-integrated energy-distribution curve (EDC) of the frontier orbitals of a bilayer of pentacene atop Ag(110) measured with 35\,eV photon energy during constant illumination at the same sample position.
-The red curve shows the pumped photoemission signal integrated over the first 25\,min after the beginning of the illumination in contrast to the following 5\,min of measurement (black) and the parallel detection of the unpumped photoemission signal (blue).
-Several molecular signals as well as the onset of the Ag 4d-bands towards higher binding energies are visible in the recorded valence region: the partly filled LUMO of the first layer (LUMO$_\textrm{1st}$), the HOMO of the first layer (HOMO$_\textrm{1st}$), the HOMO of the second layer (HOMO$_\textrm{2nd}$), and the HOMO-1 of both layers.
-Even though molecular thin films tend to be susceptible to temperature- and light-induced deterioration \cite{amy_radiation_2006}, there is no observable radiation damage within the error of the photoemission intensity for a total measurement time of 30\,min at the same sample position because the red and black curve in Fig.\,1\,(b) are similar.
-Therefore it is appropriate to integrate the photoemission signal over longer periods of time to increase the signal-to-noise ratio (SNR).
-As expected for the optically pumped photoemission signal the spectral features are only marginally broadened in energy due to additional space charge--induced effects from slow electrons.
+Fig.~\ref{img:radiation}(b) displays the normalized, angle-integrated energy distribution curve (EDC) of the frontier orbitals measured with 35\,eV photon energy, during constant illumination at the same sample position.
+The red curve shows the pumped \mbox{photoemission} signal integrated over the first 15\,min after the beginning of the illumination together with the following 15\,min of measurement (orange) and the parallel detection of the unpumped photoemission signals (dark and light blue).
+Several molecular features as well as the onset of the Ag 4d-bands towards higher binding energies are visible in the recorded valence region: the partly filled LUMO of the first layer (LUMO$_\textrm{1st}$), the highest occupied molecular orbital (HOMO) of the first layer (HOMO$_\textrm{1st}$), the HOMO of the second layer (HOMO$_\textrm{2nd}$), and the second highest occupied molecular orbital (HOMO-1) of the first layer (HOMO-1$_{\mathrm{1st}}$).
+Even though molecular thin films tend to be susceptible to temperature- and light-induced deterioration \cite{amy_radiation_2006}, there is no observable radiation damage within the error of the photoemission intensity for a total measurement time of 30\,min at the same sample position reasoned by the similarity of the red and orange curves as well as of the light and dark blue curves in Fig.\,1\,(b).
+As expected for the optically pumped photoemission signal, the spectral features are only marginally broadened in energy due to additional space charge-induced effects from slow electrons.